evkx/evkx.github.io/content/models/voyah/courage/courage_awd/_index.md

 ### Suspension

 The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 The standard suspension includes steel springs and hydraulic dampers.
-The standard suspension has a fixed height and damping.
-The ground clearance with this suspension is 160 mm.

 ### Steering

 Dynamic steering is a standard on the VOYAH Courage AWD, varying the steering ratio based on driving speed for enhanced control and comfort.

+### Drive Modes

+The VOYAH Courage AWD lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
+The driver can choose between 6 modes:

+- Performance: Dynamic steering, suspension and throttle.
+- Eco: Balanced steering, with efficient throttle, and balanced suspension.
+- Comfort: Balanced throttle and steering, comfort suspension damping.
+- Outing: Balanced throttle and steering, comfort suspension damping.
+- Snow: Balanced steering, throttle and damping.
+- Individual: User-defined settings for steering, throttle, and suspension.

 ### Brakes